-- I. While at the fishing location, after the event has concluded and the boat has been retrieved onto the trailer, and prior to inspection, remove all debris and plant fragments adhering to the boat, trailer, fishing nets, and fishing gear.
-To accomplish, ensure the tow vehicle, boat, and trailer are securely, safely, and legally parked away from other vehicular traffic, with engine off and emergency brake on, with wheel chocks in place as necessary, to prevent unintended vehicle and trailer movement during debris removal, cleaning, and inspection. - II.
+- I. While at the fishing location, after the event has concluded and boats have been retrieved onto trailers, prior to inspection to remove all debris and plant fragments adhering to boats, trailers, fish holding tanks, fish holding equipment (scales and nets), and all fishing and boating gear exposed to water: To accomplish, ensure tow vehicles, boats, and trailers are securely, safely, and legally parked away from traffic with engine off and emergency brake on with wheel chocks in place as necessary, to prevent unintended vehicle and trailer movement during debris removal, cleaning and inspection. - II.
 Thoroughly inspect and remove all aquatic plant debris and mud.
-Drain and rinse any water holding live wells or containers onboard.
+Drain and rinse any water holding tanks and fish life support equipment or containers.
 Do not discard any live baitfish, live non-native fish, live crayfish, amphibian, or invertebrate (hellgrammites, etc.) baits into the waterway.
-Do not discard or deposit any dead fish or dead organisms into the waterway or adjacent trash bins.
-Bilges, live wells, and fish tanks should be completely drained.
-Any oil or fuel contaminated bilge water should be retained and disposed of properly.
+Do not discard, or deposit, any dead fish or dead organisms into the waterway or adjacent trash bins.
+Any oil or fuel contaminated bilge water should be retained and disposed of properly. - III.
 Live bait may not be released into Commonwealth waters unless baited on a hook for angling.
 Excess live bait of any species MAY NOT BE RELEASED INTO COMMONWEALTH WATERS and must be retained and disposed of away from waterways.
 For example, dead fish (for consumption), dead fish bait, dead crayfish, dead amphibians, or dead invertebrates should be placed in a cooler, or on ice, for later consumption or properly disposed of when you return home or to your point of embarkation (camp, hotel, etc.).
 For all crayfish species, the head must be immediately removed behind the eyes upon capture unless used as bait in the water from which taken.
 Crayfish head removal/regulations are mandated state law under Title 58 Pa Code Chapter 71a.
-Additionally, anglers should be aware of unlawful baitfish, such as the Round Goby, Tubenose Goby, European Rudd, Common Carp, Goldfish, Koi, and Comets, and other species banned under state law under Title 58 Pa Code various Chapters.
+Additionally, anglers should be aware of unlawful baitfish, such as the Round Goby, Tubenose Goby, European Rudd, Common Carp, Goldfish, Koi, and Comets, and other species banned under state law under Title 58 Pa Code various Chapters. - IV.

-- III.
 Entrails of any retained organisms and removed crayfish heads should be disposed of at home in municipal trash.
-Dead fish and amphibians, crayfish heads and carcasses, and/or fish entrails should never be disposed of in waste containers at access areas. - IV.
-Upon return home, or to point of embarkation, and prior to launch in a different river or lake, the boat and trailer should be thoroughly decontaminated.
-For boats typically stored on a trailer outside, follow the procedures for: (1) cleaning, and (2) decontamination described below.
-Decontamination may include one or more of the following: thorough drying (or freezing), hot water washing, or chemical washing.
-Boats typically stored by mooring in a waterway (e.g., at a marina) and destined for use elsewhere require more aggressive cleaning and decontamination procedures, see "Clean Your Gear" protocols link above.
+Dead fish, fish bait, invertebrates, amphibians, crayfish heads and carcasses, and/or fish entrails should never be disposed of in waste containers at access areas. - V. Upon returning home, or to point of embarkation, and prior to launch in a different river or lake, fish holding tanks, fish life support equipment, boats, and trailers should be thoroughly decontaminated.
+For boats, tanks, and fish life support equipment typically stored outside, follow the procedures for decontamination described below.
+Decontamination may include one or more of the following: (2a) thorough drying (or freezing), (2b) hot water cleaning, or (2c) chemical washing.
+Boats and equipment typically stored by mooring in a waterway (e.g., at a marina) and destined for use elsewhere require more aggressive cleaning and decontamination procedures; see "Clean Your Gear" link above.